chenkuochou/furucombo-retrospect/README.md

 This attack would not have happened if the following measurements are considered.

-- Set up `implementation` for the AaveV2 Proxy contract
+- Set up `implementation` for the AaveV2 proxy contract
 - Only whitelist activated proxy contracts
 - Add extra security layers before `_to` address forwards
 - Regardless of initializer functions, `delegatecall` can be adjusted and relevant to the current context.